GlareDB/glaredb/README.md

 psql "host=localhost user=glaredb dbname=glaredb port=6543"
 ```

-## Your first data source
+## Configure the First Data Source

-A demo Postgres instance is deployed at `pg.demo.glaredb.com`.
+You can use a demo Postgres instance at `pg.demo.glaredb.com`.
 Adding this
 Postgres instance as data source is as easy as running the following command:

 ```sql